dudykr/stc/CONTRIBUTING.md

 **Note: This is what we are focusing on, and want help for.**

 As this part is the most important task for now, this is the first item in this document.
+First, you should find a erroneous test case.
+Typically, you can find one by running `./scripts/check.sh` from `./crates/stc_ts_type_checker`.